bloominstituteoftechnology/build-week-scaffolding-node/README.md

 ## Installation of PostgreSQL on the Development Machine

-Install [Postgres](https://www.postgresql.org/download/) on your computer, and take into account that getting psql to work might require a bit of research and effort.
+Install [Postgres](https://www.postgresql.org/download/) on your computer, taking into account that getting psql and pgAdmin 4 up and running might require a bit of research and effort.

 1. Leave the default options during the Postgres installation wizard (components, location, port number).
 2. You will be asked to create a password for the superadmin "postgres" db user.
 Enter a simple string using only letters (e.g. "password").